 In case you were wondering why I often use the hashtag #MyTxIs150, I get it from the CDC recommendation for a minimum of 150 minutes of physical activity weekly.
 ‘Tx’ in medical lingo stands for therapy or treatment.
 So, the idea behind the hashtag is that my therapy/treatment (and my recommendation for others) for so many things (whether mental or physical) is exercise ❤

-UPDATE: Here is a link to a good article with additional information on walking.
+UPDATE: Here is a link to a good article with additional information on walking and one about the benefits of walking in nature.

 1/ Do you leisure walk on a routine basis?